Sign In / Sign Out

 International students must have an official Test of English as a Foreign Language (TOEFL) or IELTS score report sent to the Graduate College.
 Please refer to the English Proficiency Score requirements.

-The Master of Arts in English with an emphasis in linguistics consists of 30 semester hours of graduate courses.
+The Master of Arts in Linguistics and Applied Linguistics consists of 30 semester hours of graduate courses.
 Two tracks are available in the program.
 The general linguistics track is designed to provide training in core areas of the field including phonetics, phonology, morphology and syntax, semantics, pragmatics, sociolinguistics, and discourse analysis.
 The applied linguistics track must include a linguistics core and additional training in applied linguistics drawn from different areas in the field, such as second language acquisition, TESOL, English language policy, World Englishes.

 Required Core Class for both tracks (3 credit hours):